vikejs/vike/examples/svelte-v1/readme.md

-Example of using `vike` with Svelte.
+Example of using Vike with Svelte.

 ```bash
 git clone git@github.com:brillout/vike